LaurieLBaker/coa-community-engaged-ds/content/project/penobscot-project/index.md

 ## Acknowledgements

-Special thanks to Delphine Demaisy '26 for putting together the project description and compiling the codebook and early report templates.
+Special thanks to [Delphine Demaisy '26](https://github.com/ddemaisy) for putting together the project description and compiling the codebook and field report template in Quarto.